 Internal Revenue Service (IRS) rules provide that 501(c)(3) organizations "may not participate or intervene, directly or indirectly, in any political campaign on behalf of or in opposition to any candidate for public office."
-This prohibition applies to campaigns for public office at all levels—federal, state and local.
-A violation of IRS rules could jeopardize the tax-exempt status of the 501(c)(3) organization responsible.
+This prohibition applies to campaigns for public office at all levels — federal, state and local.
+A violation of IRS rules could jeopardize the League’s tax-exempt status.

 A 501(c)(3) organization may sponsor nonpartisan voter education projects, such as debates, provided certain rules are followed.
 The guiding principal for such debates is that there be fair and impartial treatment of all candidates, with nothing that promotes or advances one candidate over another.

 3. "Empty Chair" Debates

 It sometimes happens that only one candidate in a contested election accepts a debate invitation or that a candidate cancels a debate appearance after agreeing to participate, leaving the debate with only one participant — often called an "empty chair" debate.
 If only one candidate accepts the invitation, the debate should be canceled.
 While cancellation is also the most prudent course of action when a candidate fails to appear at the event or backs out shortly before the debate, Leagues may need to consider whether and how to proceed should they find themselves in an empty chair debate situation.